ianhomer/dotfiles/README.md

 You can also update parts of the initialisation separately, see `dotme -h` to get a list of each part. `man dotme` will give you more guidance on usage.

-I configure something on my system [manually](./docs/manual-osx.md) for minor tweaks and enhancements.
+I configure somethings on my system [manually](./docs/manual-osx.md) for minor tweaks and enhancements.

 To customise local dotme configuration, `vi ~/.config/dotme/.env` and edit a